amsehili/genRSS/README.md

 # genRSS

 ### What is genRSS?
-genRSS takes a directory hosted on your website and generates an RSS 2 feed for all media files within the directory.
-It can operate recursively and look for media files in sub directories.
+genRSS takes a directory hosted on your website and generates an RSS 2.0 feed for all media files within the directory.
+It can operate recursively and look for media files in subdirectories.
 Media files can also be restricted to a given set of extensions.

 ### How to use genRSS?
-Suppose you have a web server and a website hosted on that server. genRSS can be run on a given directory on the website to generate a feed from media files in the directory so you can access them with a podcast reader.
+Suppose you have a web server and a website hosted on that server. genRSS can be run on a given directory on the website to generate a feed from media files in the directory so you can access them with a podcast client.

-The following command launches an HTTP server that serves the current directory
+The following command launches an HTTP server that serves the current directory:

     python3 -m http.server